sandervanvugt/van-vugt-kubernetes/sander-cka-networkpolicy/step4.md

 ## Task
-NOw it's time to verify that all is working as expected.
+Now it's time to verify that all is working as expected.
 To start with, you need to expose the pod to make it accessible:

 `kubectl expose pod nginx --port=80`{{execute}}

-Now test that traffic from the busybox to the nginx pod is blocked:
+Now verify that traffic from the busybox to the nginx pod is blocked:

 `kubectl exec -it busybox -- wget --spider --timeout=1 nginx`{{execute}}